Why using First Party data is crucial?

 What is first-party data?

-With first-party data, brands can gain insights into customer behavior, preferences, and interactions, enabling them to deepen customer relationships and enhance the return on investment (ROI) of their digital marketing campaigns.
+With first-party data, brands can gain insights into customer behaviour, preferences, and interactions, enabling them to deepen customer relationships and enhance the return on investment (ROI) of their digital marketing campaigns.

-Website Analytics: Data collected through tools like Google Analytics, which tracks user behavior on your website, such as page views, clicks, and time spent.
+Website Analytics: Data collected through tools like Google Analytics or Matomo, which tracks user behaviour on your website, such as page views, clicks, and time spent.

 Customer Relationship Management (CRM) Data: Information gathered from interactions with customers, including purchase history, contact details, and preferences.